yecril71pl/cpp-docs.pl-pl/docs/standard-library/type-traits-typedefs.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem specjalizacja szablonu `integral_constant`.
+Typ jest synonimem dla specjalizacji szablonu `integral_constant`.

 ### <a name="example"></a>Przykład